aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/setup.rst

 If you're running Windows 10, you may want to consider `installing the Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (and then follow the instructions above).
 Alternatively:

 -  Install the `PuTTY SSH client <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.

--  Run PuTTYGen

-   -  Load the ``aiida_tutorial_NUM`` private key (button "Load").
-You may need to choose to show "All files (*.*)", and select the file without any extension (Type: File).
-   -  In the same window, click on "Save private Key", and save the key with the name ``aiida_tutorial_NUM.ppk`` (don't specify a password).

--  Run Pageant

-   -  It will add a new icon near the clock, in the bottom right of your screen.
-   -  Right click on this Pageant icon, and click on “View Keys”.
-   -  Click on "Add key" and select the ``aiida_tutorial_NUM.ppk`` you saved a few steps above.

 -  Run PuTTY